judechays/STADL/readme.md

 #### Create the Weight Matrix: make_ntspmat

-Once we have estimated our OLS model, we can run the \texttt{make_ntspmat} function, which will create a k-nearest neighbor spatial weights matrix if all countries and time period match those in `cshapes`.
+Once we have estimated our OLS model, we can run the `make_ntspmat` function, which will create a k-nearest neighbor spatial weights matrix if all countries and time period match those in `cshapes`.

 We start by assuming the country names in the Miguel and Satyanath (2011) dataset match the country names from `cshapes`.
 Unfortunately, the dataset does not match perfectly with the names, therefore we get an error message that says *"Error in make_ntspmat(reg, country_name, year, 2): Some of your Country-Years are not Matched"* In particular, in this dataset there are 7 countries with names that do not match.
 We can overcome this problem by re-naming these few countries.
 For example "Ivory Coast" should be "Cote D'Ivoire".
 The country names of `cshapes` are available if you run `names_list()`, and you can also check the start (entry) and end (exit) dates using `name_text("Country Name")` and `name_code(cow_code)`.